Kaoru8/T5XXL-Unchained/README.md

 This project enables the training of Flux1-dev (and any other models that use T5-XXL for prompt tokenization) on NSFW content and offers other improvements to tokenization by extending the T5 model's tokenizer with new vocabulary, and adjusting its embedding size accordingly.

 If you want to get straight into it, pre-patched models are now available for [download on HuggingFace](https://huggingface.co/Kaoru8/T5XXL-Unchained).
-You can download one of those and skip to step 4.
+You can download one of those and the `tokenizer.json` file and skip to step 4.

 If you already have the original `t5xxl_fp16.safetensors` model downloaded and want to save on bandwidth, here are the steps to patch it yourself:
 ### 1. Download and extract this repository